nahati/contao-isotope-stock/README.md

 **Stock management type B**

 If you want to limit the quantity per order, activate `minQuantityPerOrder` and/or `maxQuantityPerOrder` for this product-type.
+Make sure to set the maximum equal to or greater than the minimum!

 For products with no such limit keep the respective field(s) empty.